Agoric/documentation/main/guides/getting-started/postal-service-contract-explainer.md

 # Understanding the Agoric Postal Service Contract

-This contract is implemented using the Zoe Contract Facet (ZCF) and demonstrates how to create and manage a basic postal service within the blockchain environment.
+This contract is implemented using the Zoe Contract Facet (ZCF) and demonstrates how to create and manage a basic postal service.
 Let's break down the main components and functionalities of this contract.

 ## Contract Structure and Components
 ## 1. Contract Setup: